curtmorgan3/quest-bound-docs/docs/characters.md

 ### For Ruleset Creators

 - **Design complete windows** - Include all related information in one window
+- **Use archetypes** - Create archetypes with distinct test characters for classes, races, or starting templates
 - **Test with real characters** - Create test characters to verify your design
 - **Provide window variety** - Offer different windows for different play styles
 - **Document your system** - Include character creation guides as documents